The Two RV Gypsies: Full-Time RVers

 a differnet rock formation across from Castle Butte

-As the two RV Gypsies drove away from Castle Butte, they took the photo shown below of Castle Butte because the shape of it looked totally different than the shape of it from the other side.
+Below: As the two RV Gypsies drove away from Castle Butte, Karen Duquette photographed Castle Butte once more because the shape of it looked totally different than the shape of it from the other side.

 a different look to Castle Butte

-Driving away from Castle Butte on the dirt road, the truck kicked up a lot of dust which can partially be seen in the mirror.
+Below: Driving away from Castle Butte on the dirt road, the two RV Gypsies' truck kicked up a lot of dust which can partially be seen in the mirror.
 As they drove by, Karen Duquette quickly snapped a few photos of some large, colorful rock formations.

 the truck kicks up a lot of dust